Children's groups

 Museum of Resistance and Deportation

-As the exhibition rooms can't accommodate a whole class, the museum offers you a workshop tour supervised by two mediators: while the1st group tours the museum, the second takes part in a workshop.
+As the exhibition rooms cannot accommodate an entire class, the museum offers a workshop tour led by two mediators: while thefirst group tours the museum, the second participates in a workshop.

-Visit: discover the history of the Second World War, the Resistance and deportation through the museum's collections, and immerse yourself in the daily life of French people in the early 1940s.
+Visit: Discover the history of World War II, the Resistance, and deportation through the museum's collections and immerse yourself in the daily life of the French people in the early 1940s.

-Workshop: how to read a poster, how to decode an image?
-What messages do they convey?
-Through a decoding exercise, students explore how Vichy used images and words to spread its ideology.
+Workshop: How to read a poster, how to decode an image?
+How to perceive the messages they convey?
+Through a decoding exercise, students examine how Vichy uses images and words to spread its ideology.

 Group size: 1 class divided into 2 groups (up to 18 students per group)